ProjectZeroOrg/Authenticator/DeploymentSetupMemo.md

 The default values are used for the rest of the options.

+Additional configurations are added to setup the environment variables AUTH_SERVER_PORT and AUTH_APP_CONTEXT_PATH.
+The values for these are taken from previously created Config Map.

 ## TSL certificate
 The certificate is generated using steps from this guide https://www.akadia.com/services/ssh_test_certificate.html:
 ```